Discord-Client-Encyclopedia-Management/Discord3rdparties/.github/CONTRIBUTING.md

    project does not says it's archived or discontinued, it will be marked as on hiatus. 👍

+3. Absolutely no forks unless the original is `discontinued`, or you have made significant changes and have a significant following. eg a significant amount of *(legitimate)* stars on the github repo.

+   3(a).
+Forks being discontinued **Do Not Count**, the original repo must be discontinued. eg forking a discontinued fork of Vencord.

+   3(b).
+Forks also must be `1 month or older`. **⚠️ABSOLUTELY NO NEWLY MADE FORKS⚠️**

 > **:fire: Important:**
 > All of the entries are ordered alphabetically.
 > Hence, while contributing, make sure to order to add the new